Francona still hospitalized, no timetable for return | FOX Sports

 Francona spent his third straight day at the Cleveland Clinic, where he has been undergoing tests – and possibly a procedure – to resolve the causes of him becoming light-headed over the past month.
 The 58-year-old was hospitalized twice last month and doctors admitted him Tuesday, about one week after he began wearing a heart monitor.

-Team president Chris Antonetti said Wednesday that he expected Francona to be away from the team for a few more days and that he could possibly miss the remainder of the homestand before the All-Star break.
-However, it’s still not known when Francona will be discharged or how long he could be sidelined.
+Team president Chris Antonetti said Wednesday that he expected Francona to be away from the team for a few more days.
+However, it’s still not known when he’ll be discharged or how long he could be sidelined.

-The team did not provide any further updates following the Indians’ 11-2 win over San Diego.
-Cleveland opens a three-game series against Detroit on Friday.

-Josh Tomlin, who pitched seven strong innings to help salvage the series finale against the Padres, said Francona is missed.

 Francona’s health has been an issue for nearly a month, and his clouded situation has contributed to the Indians, who entered Thursday’s game at 44-39 and leading the AL Central, playing inconsistently.
 Francona is considered one of the best managers in the game, and without his presence in the dugout, the Indians are missing a key ingredient.